 To get the most benefit from oatmeal, make it with steel-cut oats.
 More processed varieties have similar nutritional value, but the slow digestion of steel-cut oats gives them an edge, especially for diabetics or those trying to lose weight.

 Antioxidants have an anti-inflammatory quality.
-Free radicals in the body are a by-product of cells converting food to energy, exercise, pollutants, and other stresses.
-In high levels, they can damage your DNA.
+Free radicals in the body are a by-product of cells converting food into energy.
+The formation of free radicals in the body can be beneficial.
+But, toxic free radicals can assault our bodies through external forces such as pollutants, radiation and medications.
+An overload of free radicals results in a phenomenon called oxidative stress that plays a role in the development of chronic illnesses and degenerative diseases.
+In high levels, free radicals can damage your DNA.
 Antioxidants help to reduce free radicals.

-Studies into Avenanthramide (AVE) have shown promising anti-inflammatory properties.
-Rats fed a high AVE diet showed more resistance to the cell-damage caused by exercise.
+Avenanthramide (AVE) studies have shown promising anti-inflammatory properties.
+Rats fed a high AVE diet showed more resistance to the cell damage caused by exercise.
 In human tests, women who ate an AVE cookie after a long downhill running session showed a significant decrease in blood markers for inflammation.

-Lowering a person’s LDL cholesterol level is the primary heart health benefit of eating oats.
-Participants in some studies found improvements without additional changes to their diets.
+Lowering a person’s LDL cholesterol level is the primary heart-health benefit of eating oats.
+Participants in some studies found improvements without making additional changes to their diets.

 Type II diabetes, or diabetes mellitus, is a condition characterized by a high level of glucose in the blood.
 It significantly increases the risk of developing heart disease and several other health problems, including obesity.